bashhh89/thelast/PROGRESS.md

 Based on the roadmap defined in the initial plan.

+## Guiding Principle

+**Synergy over Silos:** Focus on features that integrate intelligently and synergistically, creating a cohesive and powerful workflow, rather than just adding standalone cool features.

 ## Phase 0: Foundation & Setup (Weeks 1-2) - COMPLETE ✅

 - [x] **1.
 Project Initialization**